Vina Fields: Legacy

 Fields' career ended soon after the push to this new region, and the way she spent the rest of her days is not well documented.
 What is known about her life and about her time in the sex industry paints her in a genuine and positive light as a giver and a provider.
 Aside from providing for her neighbors when her community fell on hard times, Fields also used her wealth to support her family.
-She singlehandedly put her daughter through a convent school, sent money back to her sisters living in Missouri, and proudly owned a home in an almost all-white neighborhood south of the Levee.
+She single-handedly put her daughter through a convent school, sent money back to her sisters living in Missouri, and proudly owned a home in an almost all-white neighborhood south of the Levee.

-Fields' work as a madam also provided a space for young black women of Chicago to also support their own families and communities.
+Fields' work as a madam also provided a space for young black women of Chicago to support their own families and communities.
 She gave them the opportunity to earn their own money, offering lucrative employment opportunities outside of the hard, low-wage jobs that were available to black women in the more traditional economy.
 Simultaneously, she offered white people a greatly sought-after service.
 She navigated the tough racial divisions of her time and curated a unique space for herself to prosper in a world where the intersectionality of her status as a black woman made it that much harder to achieve the level of success she did.